legendu-net/blog/misc/content/2019-12-30-tips-on-tensorflow.markdown

 The article
-[Stop Installing Tensorflow using pip for performance sake!](https://towardsdatascience.com/stop-installing-tensorflow-using-pip-for-performance-sake-5854f9d9eb0c) suggest installing TensorFlow using conda instead of pip as the version installed by conda leverages Intel Math Kernel Library and is about 8 times faster overall speaking.
+[Stop Installing Tensorflow using pip for performance sake!](https://towardsdatascience.com/stop-installing-tensorflow-using-pip-for-performance-sake-5854f9d9eb0c) suggest installing TensorFlow using conda instead of pip as the version installed by conda leverages Intel Math Kernel Library and is about 8 times faster **on CPU**.

 https://www.anaconda.com/tensorflow-in-anaconda/

 cuDNN is required by TensorFlow

+pip install tensorflow

 ## Docker Images